ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The UI Pointer provides a mechanism for interacting with Unity UI elements on a world canvas.
-The UI Pointer can be attached to any game object the same way in which a World Pointer can be and the UI Pointer also requires a controller to initiate the pointer activation and pointer click states.
+The UI Pointer can be attached to any game object the same way in which a Base Pointer can be and the UI Pointer also requires a controller to initiate the pointer activation and pointer click states.

 The simplest way to use the UI Pointer is to attach the script to a game controller within the `[CameraRig]` along with a Simple Pointer as this provides visual feedback as to where the UI ray is pointing.